auerlab/fasda/README.md

 likely make anyone suspect this situation.
 0.116, on the other hand, tells us that there is a good chance this is significant, but maybe we should take a minute or two to look at the read counts and consider the biology behind them.
-This is a tiny investment that will help us better decide whether a costly experimental verification is warranted.
+This is a small investment that will help us better decide whether a costly experimental verification is warranted.

 ```